2e0byo/blog/content/post/engineering/reverse-engineering-fridge2.md

 would be nice.
 I don't mind leaving the sensors in permanently if need be.

-After a bit of thought, I aggregated all the data, did a polynomial fit with numpy, excluded everything too far from the fit, did *another* fit on the resultant data, and generated a 3rd-order polynomial which fit the reduced data nicely:
+After a bit of thought, I aggregated all the data, did a polynomia[^1]l fit with numpy, excluded everything too far from the fit, did *another* fit on the resultant data, and generated a 3rd-order polynomial which fit the reduced data nicely: